wdumez/evolutionary-computing/README.md

 - Monte Carlo initialization is awful compared to the heuristic.
 - Saving the fitness and reusing the results makes for a huge speedup.
 - Inversion- and scramble mutation seem to work best.
+- Using numpy arrays for memory management is 13x faster!

 ## Things I tried